TTRuntimeManager

 • sim_process (simpy.Process | None) – A reference to the simulated process that this class runs inside of.
 Mainly used for interrupting the simulated variant on input messages.
 Defaults to None

-class ticktalkpython.RuntimeManager.TTRuntimeManagerSim(log_file, ensembles, sim, name='runtime-manager')
+class ticktalkpython.RuntimeManager.TTRuntimeManagerSim(log_file_name, ensembles, sim, output_func, delay=0, name='runtime-manager')

 A simulated runtime manager.
 Can directly access any reference to another ensemble, clock, SQ, etc.; uses a simulated network interface.
 This is is mainly used to configure the ensemble acting as the Runtime Manager